The US can lead the way to ending China’s modern slavery. My brother is counting on it.

 Although slavery is widely believed to be a thing of the past, in reality it never ended—and still thrives in countries like China, where many of the at least one million ethnic Uyghurs who have disappeared into internment camps are toiling away in forced-labor factories.
+In addition, many are given lengthy sentences based on trumped-up charges without any legal process.
 Their suffering is exported far beyond China’s borders through global supply chains, away from the prying eyes of the consumer.

-My brother, Ekpar Asat, is one of them.
+My brother, Ekpar Asat, is one of those forced into concentration camps.
 Ekpar is a model citizen, renowned Uyghur tech entrepreneur, philanthropist, and an alumnus of the State Department’s prestigious International Visitor Leadership Program.
 Before his disappearance, Chinese media described him as a bright star in the tech world and a positive force for humanity.
 That was all before 2016, when China began criminalizing the Uyghur identity, culture, and race.
 Ekpar is now believed to be in solitary confinement.

 As his sister and a former Wall Street lawyer, I’m disheartened by the immoral leadership of some Western corporations claiming to be champions of ethical business models while hiding their illicit practices beyond scrutiny in an authoritarian country.
 Credible evidence suggests that Western brands in a wide range of sectors are complicit in utilizing Uyghur forced labor in their supply chains.

-Note: This piece was updated on December 22, 2021.